silverstripe/silverstripe-lessons-v4/README.md

 ### Adding ownership

-Try previewing your article page in another browser, where you're not logged in as an admin.
+Try previewing your article page in another browser (or a private/incognito window), where you're not logged in as an admin.
 Notice that the images are missing.
 That's because files, like pages have a published and draft state.
 As fresh uploads, these files are still in draft.

 So how do you publish files?
-The most obvious way is in the **Files** section of the CMS.
+The most obvious way is via the **Files** section of the CMS.
 But in this case, it would be nice if when we published the article, any attached files became implicitly published as well.
 For that, we need to declare ownership of the files to ensure they receive publication by association.

 ```
 class Article extends Page